Managing Your Plaque Psoriasis

 How many people have psoriasis?

-More than 8 million people have psoriasis in the US.
+More than 7.5 million adults have psoriasis in the US.

 What is “moderate” psoriasis?